How Developers Can Support Cities in Limiting the Use of Dirty Parking Meters

 As cities look for ways to reopen safely and protect their communities Passport has opened its APIs to allow mobile app developers to help solve the health risks posed by one of the dirtiest city surfaces.

-The current global pandemic has ushered in a challenging new reality, and cities are looking to embrace innovative technology solutions that can help their citizens and enforcement officers safeguard their health and limit their interactions with public surfaces.
+The current global pandemic has ushered in a challenging new reality, and cities are looking to embrace innovative technology solutions that can help their citizens and parking enforcement officers safeguard their health and limit their interactions with public surfaces.

 While people are becoming increasingly vigilant about the surfaces they touch, there is a shift happening in urban mobility behavior.
 Since the coronavirus outbreak, the personal use of cars has doubled while the use of public transportation has halved.
-This shift towards private mobility—coupled with health concerns about touching public surfaces in the midst of COVID-19—means that cities need to drive higher usage of contactless payment options as a safer alternative to parking meters.
+This shift towards private mobility—coupled with health concerns about touching public surfaces in the midst of COVID-19—means that cities need to drive higher usage of contactless parking payment options as a safer alternative to parking meters.

-Passport CEO Bob Youakim explains that through conversations with clients, it became clear that the company had an opportunity to use its technology to mitigate the public health risk of physical parking meters.
-“Our clients are looking for solutions that will help to drive the necessary shift to contactless payments, so we’ve opened up our first public APIs so developers of popular and trusted applications can contribute to our communities’ need to provide safe and convenient contactless parking payments as drivers return to cities,” Youakim Says.
+Passport CEO Bob Youakim explains that through conversations with clients, it became clear that the company had an opportunity to use its mobile pay parking technology to mitigate the public health risk of physical parking meters.
+“Our clients are looking for solutions that will help to drive the necessary shift to contactless parking payments, so we’ve opened up our first public APIs so developers of popular and trusted applications can contribute to our communities’ need to provide safe and convenient contactless parking payments as drivers return to cities,” Youakim Says.
 “This is an opportunity for the tech industry to come together and help make cities safer.”

 To increase the number of options to pay for parking, Passport is opening its on-street payment-APIs, to allow developers to natively integrate parking payments into their systems.
 More options to pay for parking will lead to higher mobile payment utilization which will lessen the reliance on physical-touch infrastructure and reduce the associated health risks.